feedhenry/feedhenry.github.io/docs.md

 Red Hat, the parent company of FeedHenry offers a range of solutions built on open source technologies.
 Guides and documentation for integrating these technologies into your solutions will appear here.

-{% include docs.html docs="hero-openshift,hero-ups,hero-keycloak" %}
+{% include docs.html docs="hero-openshift,hero-ups" %}

 </div>